How to prevent employee burnout through a growth mindshiftÂ

-by Michael D. Watkins Published 28 March 2022 in Brain circuits • 2 min read
+by Michael D. Watkins Published March 28, 2022 in Brain Circuits • 2 min read

 Newly appointed CEOs and other senior leaders must concentrate their energy on getting the right people around them, as failure to act quickly can have serious consequences.
 What is the most common regret I hear from senior executives who have transitioned into new roles?
 Regardless of whether they were promoted internally or hired from the outside, the answer is the same: not moving quickly enough to get the right team in place.Â